anne-urai/lab_wiki/docs/practical/Writing.md

 - If you feel unsure about authorship, _bring it up asap_:  I much prefer to have an early discussion and avoid later misunderstandings or frustration.
 - Whatever authorship scheme we settle on, I encourage using the [Credit scheme](https://credit.niso.org/) with additional detail to keep track of everybody's contributions.
 Ideally, we add this statement to the preprint/paper together with a clear [tabular visualization](https://github.com/int-brain-lab/paper-behavior/blob/master/authorship/IBL%20behavior%20platform%20paper%20-%20contribution%20statement.ipynb).
 - Apart from traditional authorship order, we will indicate each person's contributions to the project in a tabular form (inspired by [Nick Steinmetz](https://t.co/R5hQiSYvKt?amp=1), further develop in [IBL](https://iiif.elifesciences.org/lax:63711%2Felife-63711-fig6-v2.tif/full/1500,/0/default.jpg)).

+# Journals
+My goal is to preprint all work (on e.g. bioRxiv or PsyArxiv) before sending it out to publication.
+Good scientific practice, as well as funding mandates, mean that we will favour Open Access publishing.
+- this [journal browser](https://library.wur.nl/WebQuery/ulbrowser?title=*) can help you find a way through all the potential publishing options.
+- this [journal checker tool](https://journalcheckertool.org/) easily lets you check OA compliance.